 Severe maternal morbidity and mortality are on the rise in the United States, and disparities in access, treatment and resources continue to widen in high-risk communities.
-Indigenous women and Black women die during childbirth at roughly double and triple the rate of white women, respectively.
+Indigenous women and Black women die during childbirth at roughly double and triple the rate of white women, respectively.^{1,2}

 In recent years, there's been a growing call for birth equity in an effort to reduce these disparities.
 Today, that call has never been louder, as we listen to and act with those most affected.
 We know that achieving birth equity requires multi-faceted solutions that are built to support individuals while bolstering local institutions and addressing systemic challenges.
-In 2022, we contributed by leveraging our resources-including PPH treatment options, strategic philanthropy, our network of partners, and our core purpose-to effect meaningful change in birth equity and improve maternal health, starting from the ground up, with communities.
+In 2022, we contributed by leveraging our resources including innovative products such as our JADA System, strategic philanthropy, our network of partners and our core purpose - to effect meaningful change in birth equity and improve maternal health, starting from the ground up, with communities.